Back to Blogs

 Error analysis

 After testing the model, the next step is to perform an error analysis.
-Error analysis involves examining the results of the model testing to identify any errors or issues that need to be addressed.
+Error analysis involves examining the model testing results to identify any errors or issues that need to be addressed.
 The objective of error analysis is to determine the root cause of any errors in the model and to find a solution to fix them.

 Error analysis in Encord Active